Protected species in your garden? Here's what to do...

 In the UK, wild deer are protected by the Deer Act 1991, which means that landowners can only act during deer close season, which differs between species.
 Those wanting to cull deer on their land will need a licence.

-For most homeowners, there will be no need for such drastic measures and generally, deer can be scared off with ease.
+For most homeowners, there will be no need for drastic measures and generally, deer can be scared off with ease.
 A sturdy fence is the best way to keep them out, while noise and light deterrents, such as sirens and solar ultrasonic devices, can help frighten them away.
-There are also deer-repelling plants out there, including lavender, garlic and chives.
+There are also a number of deer-repelling plants, including lavender, garlic and chives.

 Protected species: European pine martens

 Curious and playful, the marten is part of the Mustelidae family – carnivoran mammals that include weasels, badgers and otters.
-They are native to most of Europe and parts of the Middle East, have an excellent sense of sight, smell and hearing, and benefit from light to dark brown fur, with cream or yellow-coloured bibs.
+They are native to most of Europe and parts of the Middle East and have an excellent sense of sight, smell and hearing.
+They're recognisable by their light to dark brown fur and cream or yellow-coloured bibs.

-They favour woodland habitats, but they can survive in more open country, too, as long as there are trees for shelter.
+They favour woodland habitats but they can survive in more open country as long as there are trees for sheltering.
 While populations are considered to be stable across most of Europe, hunting and loss of habitat have led to them being critically endangered in England and Wales.

 How to get rid of European pine martens legally

-It's worth ensuring any gaps and access points are blocked before any animals can set up shop on your property.
+It's worth ensuring any gaps and access points are blocked before wildlife can set up shop on your property.
 Special breeding boxes can be installed on nearby trees as an alternative.

 Protected species: barn owls

 Beautiful and beguiling, barn owls are defined by their heart-shaped faces, speckled feathers and pure white bellies.
-They can be found in almost every part of the world, in countryside and farmland locations, since they require large areas of open land for hunting.
+They are usually found in rural locations since they require large areas of open land for hunting.
 However, they do sometimes encroach on fringe urban areas, which is where issues can arise.

 How to get rid of barn owls legally

-Barn owls are protected in the UK and US, since their numbers have severely decreased in recent years, due to factors including loss of habitat and pesticides.
-This means humans can't interfere with their nesting spots, eggs or young.
-Essentially, it's illegal to disturb or remove the bird once it has began nesting.
+Barn owls are protected in the UK since their numbers have severely decreased in recent years due to factors including loss of habitat and pesticides.
+This means you can't interfere with their nesting spots, eggs or young.
+In fact, it's illegal to disturb or remove the bird once it has begun nesting.

 Protected species: wasps